IBM/mlflow-watsonml/README.md

 # Mlflow-watsonml

-A plugin that integrates [watsonml](https://github.com/pytorch/serve) with MLflow pipeline.
+A plugin that integrates [watsonml](http://ibm-wml-api-pyclient.mybluemix.net) with MLflow pipeline.
-``mlflow_watsonml`` enables mlflow users to deploy the  mlflow pipeline models into watsonml .
+``mlflow_watsonml`` enables mlflow users to deploy mlflow pipeline models into watsonml.
 Command line APIs of the plugin (also accessible through mlflow's python package) makes the deployment process seamless.

 ## Prerequisites